ergoplatform/ergodocs/docs/dev/scs/ergotree/ergotree-lang.md

 # ErgoTree as a language

 In this section, we define an abstract syntax for the ErgoTree language.
-It is **a typed call-by-value, higher-order functional language without recursion**.
+It is a typed **call-by-value, higher-order functional language without recursion**.

 It supports single-assignment blocks, tuples, optional values, indexed collections with higher-order operations, short-cutting logicals, and ternary ’if’ with lazy branches.

-**All operations are deterministic, without side effects and all values are immutable.**
+**All operations are deterministic, without side effects and all values are *immutable*.**

-The semantics of ErgoTree is specified by first translating it to a core calculus (***Core-λ***) and then by giving its denotational evaluation semantics.
+The semantics of ErgoTree is specified by first translating it to core calculus (***Core-λ***) and then giving its denotational evaluation semantics.

-In the table below, ErgoTree is defined below using abstract syntax notation.
+In Table 1, ErgoTree is defined below using abstract syntax notation.
 This corresponds to the **Value** class of the reference implementation, which can be serialized to an array of bytes using **ValueSerializer**.

-The values in the *'mnemonic'* column correspond to classes of the reference implementation.
+The values in the *'mnemonic'* column correspond to reference implementation classes.

-## **Figure 1: Abstract syntax of ErgoScript language**
+### **Table 1: Abstract syntax of ErgoScript language**

 | Set Name | | Syntax | Mnemonic | Description |
 |--||--|--|----|